Astro Photography Tool for Camera Control

 After spending 2 amazing clear nights with it, I am extremely satisfied with APT’s intuitive user experience and helpful tools.
 This program allows you to spend more time gathering light on your deep-sky object, and less time staring at a computer screen.

 A User-Friendly Approach

-I managed to successfully shoot lights, darks, bias, and flats my very first night using APT.
+I managed to successfully shoot light frames, dark frames, bias frames, and flat frames my very first night using APT.

 This is more than I can say about my first run with Sequence Generator Pro!
 SGP is a fantastic astrophotography tool, but I find APT to be a better fit for my needs.